Handling Dental Trauma Before Visiting a Dentist at Off the Trace Dental!

 - Avoid Pressure: Refrain from putting pressure on the injured tooth or surrounding area.

-Dental Trauma Treatment Options
+Dental Trauma Treatment Options in Slidell, LA

 For those who have experienced dental trauma, seek professional care as soon as possible.
 Don’t wait to seek care and let your injured teeth cause other complications.
 Various dental trauma treatments can get your oral health back on track.